 Unlike most other assets, however, retirement plan assets are also subject to income tax upon receipt by your heirs.
 Because of the extra income tax levied on most retirement plan assets, your heirs may receive only a small fraction of the initial value after taxes.
 Retirement plan assets are ideal to fund a charitable gift at death, as such a gift avoids both the estate tax and the income tax.

 Unrestricted and Restricted Gifts

 Unrestricted gifts are especially valuable to the Foundation because they can be used most flexibly.
 However, you may wish to support a specific program of interest or endow a special fund to provide special assistance.

-Presently you can establish a named fund for an endowed Fellowship with a gift of $600,000, ensuring that a Fellow will be supported by your generosity long into the future.
+Presently you can establish a named fund for an endowed Fellowship, ensuring that a Fellow will be supported by your generosity long into the future.
 You will receive recognition by the Fellow in papers presented and will have the opportunity to talk with your designated Fellow.
-Thanks to the generosity of a donor, it is now possible to endow a Fellowship with a gift of $300,000 which will attract another $300,000 from a matching gift fund.

 If you wish to establish a specific fund or restrict your gift, please contact the Hertz foundation to discuss the specifics of your restriction.
 Several gift opportunities are available for such designations.

 Gift in Recognition and Memory